tgross/blog.0x74696d.com/slides/flask-riak-sessions.md

 - Build similar library for DynamoDB
 - Provisioning cost estimation for EC2 vs. DynamoDB
 - Load testing on EC2 and DynamoDB (`ab` or similar)

+# Presenter Notes

+- Riak gives you plenty of interface tools
+- Riak dev server is broken currently (at least on OS X under certain installs).

 ---